 What I want to explore is ‘What is the smallest or most optimum small reward, and how can you ‘top-off’ an account?’.
 Please join in the discussion with your ideas in the Comments section, and I will add in any additional ideas.

-Today I will look at some hotel loyalty schemes, and Part 2 – coming in a day or so – will focus on some airline and shopping schemes.
-Click on the links to read relevant historic Head for Points posts on the topic mentioned.
+Today I will look at some hotel loyalty schemes.
+Part 2 – coming in a day or so – will focus on some airline and shopping schemes.
+Click on the links to read relevant Head for Points articles on the topic mentioned.

 In all cases below except Accor, there is a formal ‘buy points’ option you can use to get to the level you need for a redemption.
 This page (click) has links to the ‘buy points’ pages of the major airline and hotel schemes.
 However, I try to find more creative ideas that don’t involve spending money.